 How To Avoid AI Ad Slopification

-Is True Personalization Possible in Commerce Media?
+Is True Personalization Possible In Commerce Media?

 Commerce media introduced a few exciting opportunities for marketers that have helped it grow rapidly in the last few years.
 The initial offering focused on hosting ads near the point of purchase, typically on a retailer’s website.
 This is how commerce media began.
 However, the larger potential lies in the transaction data that commerce media has.